DGretta/Music/tooling/ms20_common_mistakes_section.md

 ### **"USB MIDI is not working with my DAW"**
 **Problem:** Computer does not recognize MS-20 Mini, or MIDI notes are not triggering the synth.

 **Why This Happens:** Operating systems require MIDI device configuration, DAWs need MIDI preferences set, or the USB cable is power-only (no data).
-The MS-20 Mini is class-compliant on modern operating systems, but older systems or specific DAWs may require the KORG USB-MIDI driver.
+The MS-20 Mini is class-compliant on macOS and modern Linux systems (no driver needed), but Windows requires the KORG USB-MIDI driver.

 **Technical Specifications:**
-- USB MIDI: Type B connector
+- MIDI Connections: Both USB MIDI (Type B) AND 5-pin DIN MIDI IN jack
 - MIDI Channel: Fixed to Channel 1 (cannot be changed)
-- Note Range: Receives notes 12-91 (C0 to G6)
+- Note Range Transmitted: 48-84 (C2 to C6, 37 keys)
+- Note Range Received: Accepts all note numbers (kk = any), velocity values 0-127
-- Velocity: Transmitted at fixed value 64, reception disabled
+- Velocity: Transmitted at fixed value 64, received velocity is ignored
-- Messages: Note On/Off only - no CC, pitch bend, or program changes
+- Transmitted Messages: Note On/Off only (no CC, pitch bend, program changes)
+- Received Messages: Note On/Off, All Sound Off (CC 120), All Note Off (CC 123), Omni/Mono/Poly Mode messages (CC 124-127), Active Sensing

 **Solution (macOS):**
 1. Connect MS-20 Mini to Mac via USB cable